nikitha-magi/AI_Activity_Monitoring/README.md

     ```bash
     pip install -r requirements.txt
     ```
-Note: all the weights are included in this repo
+Note: all the pre trained weights are included in this repo

 ---